 United Community Banks, Inc. and First Miami Bancorp, Inc. Announce Merger Agreement

-GREENVILLE, S.C. and SOUTH MIAMI, Fla., Feb.
-13, 2023 (GLOBE NEWSWIRE) -- United Community Banks, Inc. UCBI ("United") and First Miami Bancorp, Inc. FMIA ("First Miami") announced today the execution of a definitive merger agreement pursuant to which United will acquire First Miami, and its wholly-owned subsidiary, First National Bank of South Miami ("FNBSM") (the "Merger"), in an all-stock transaction with an aggregate value of approximately $115.9 million, or $1,330 per share of First Miami common stock, based on United's 10-day average closing stock price of $33.02 as of February 10, 2023.
+/EIN News/ -- GREENVILLE, S.C. and SOUTH MIAMI, Fla., Feb.
+13, 2023 (GLOBE NEWSWIRE) -- United Community Banks, Inc. (NASDAQ: UCBI) (“United”) and First Miami Bancorp, Inc. (OTC: FMIA) (“First Miami”) announced today the execution of a definitive merger agreement pursuant to which United will acquire First Miami, and its wholly-owned subsidiary, First National Bank of South Miami (“FNBSM”) (the “Merger”), in an all-stock transaction with an aggregate value of approximately $115.9 million, or $1,330 per share of First Miami common stock, based on United’s 10-day average closing stock price of $33.02 as of February 10, 2023.
 Additionally, First Miami shareholders will receive a special cash dividend at closing from net proceeds of the sale of certain investment securities held by First Miami.

 FNBSM is headquartered in South Miami, Florida, and operates three offices in the high-growth Miami metropolitan area.
 As of December 31, 2022, FNBSM had total assets of $1.0 billion, total loans of $594 million, and total deposits of $867 million.
 In addition to traditional banking services, FNBSM offers private banking, trust and wealth management services and has approximately $310 million in assets under management.
 FNBSM is well-known in its local communities and has focused on steady, high-quality growth by hiring and developing a skilled banking team.